mcastellin/udacity-cloud-devops-capstone/README.md

 - navigate the *Settings* menu for your GitHub repository
 - under *Webhooks* select *Add webhook*
-- specify your Jenkins server URL like for instance `http://54.189.23.46:8080/github-webhook/`
+- specify your Jenkins server URL like, for instance `http://54.189.23.46:8080/github-webhook/`
 - specify a content-type and secret (optional)
 - select the *Just the push event* and create the webhook

 ## Setup the Kubernetes cluster

 In order to run the pipeline we need a working Kubernetes cluster.
-In the `kops/` directory a create and update scripts are provided.
+The `cloudformation/` directory contains the cloudformation files and utility scripts to take care of the cluster creation in AWS EKS.
-To install a new cluster simply run
+To install a new cluster run the following:
 ```
-cd kops/
+cd cloudformation/
-aws s3api create-bucket \
-    --bucket mcastellin-capstone.k8s.local-state-store \
-    --region us-west-2 \
-    --create-bucket-configuration LocationConstraint=us-west-2

 ./create_cluster.sh
 ```

-Here is explained what heppens:
-- first we create a new bucket in aws for kops to store our cluster state.
-This is required by kops.
-- the `create_cluster.sh` will create a new Kubernetes cluster in EC2 using the configuration stored in `kops/mcastellin-capstone.k8s.local.yaml` file
-- the script will output some useful values you need to use to setup your Jenkins instance and access your cluster
+The setup script will deploy a cloudformation stack on top of the network infrastructure created before.
+- A EKS Control Panel
+- EKS NodeGroups to create worker nodes

+Once the stack creation is completed, the cluster creation script will also
+- Create a new Kubernetes service account `jenkins-capstone` for Jenkins to perform releases
+- Install `nginx-ingress` controller
+- Fetch and print Kubernetes console API url and the cluster public DNS name